mighty-gerbils/gerbil/doc/reference/misc.md

   lru  := lru-cache
 ```

-Applies `(proc key val)` for every key-value association in *lru*, in most
+Applies `(proc key val)` for every key-value association in *lru*, in Most
-recently used order.
-Isn't returning anything, executed for its side effects.
+Recently Used (MRU) order.
+Isn't returning anything, executed for its side
+effects.

 ::: tip Examples:
 ``` scheme